VHS Revival ranks the most divisive horror franchise of the 20th century.

 You’d think so, wouldn’t you?

 Due to the MPAA’s relentless censorship crusade, none of the final cut deserves the title, although the sight of a sleeping bag bound victim being smashed against a tree remains a sight to behold, even if the existing raw footage shows that victim being swung repeatedly with far bloodier consequences.

 7. Friday the 13th Part V: A New Beginning (1985)

 So what’s good about the fifth entry in the longest running horror series in history?
-Well, it’s just a little bit silly, and irresistibly so.
-First of all we have a returning Tommy Jarvis: a preteen in 1984, but a fully-grown adult just a year later.
+Well, it’s just a little bit silly.
+Irresistibly so.
+First of all we have a returning Tommy Jarvis: a preteen in 1984 but somehow a fully-grown adult just one year later.
 We also have the Pinewood Home for troubled kids, an institute so lax it allows its musclebound residents to run around wielding axes.
 Oh, and there’s the only sheriff in the entire series who puts two and two together and figures out that Jason Voorhees is probably behind this latest spate of murders, only this time he isn’t, and the movie isn’t even set at Camp Crystal Lake.
-Lordy, lordy!

 One unlucky teen gets pinned to a tree with a leather strap, which is then tightened until his eyes and head are crushed.
 At least I assume his head is crushed.
 Thanks to those God-fearing bastards at the Motion Picture Association of America, we will sadly never know.